 The Senior Prefecture

-The Senior (Sixth Form) prefect team comprises the Head Girl and Head Boy and the Sixth Form Prefects.
+The Senior (Sixth Form) prefect team comprises the Head Students and the Sixth Form Prefects.
 These are the most prestigious roles for students in the school and comprise of students admired by the staff and student body.

 How to apply:

-To reflect the importance of the Prefect role, the application process consists of an application form, an A4 letter of application and an interview with the Head of Sixth Form and a Deputy Head of Sixth Form.
+To reflect the importance of the Prefect role, the application process consists of an application form, an A4 letter of application and an interview with the Director of Key Stage 5 and Deputy Director of Key Stage 5.

-Those wanting to apply for Head Boy and Head Girl have to complete an additional form and, if short listed, will be interviewed by the Headteacher.
-The Head Boy and Head Girl are formally given their roles at Founder's day by the outgoing Head Boy and Head Girl, the Prefects are announced and congratulated in the Sixth Form assembly.
+Those wanting to apply for Head Student have to complete an additional form and, if short listed, will be interviewed by the Headteacher.
+The Head Students are formally given their roles at Founder's Day by the outgoing Head Students.
+Prefects are announced and congratulated in the Sixth Form assembly.

 Roles and Responsibilities: